 (A) The MSR is a weighted average as of the date the transaction closed and the Excess MSR represents the difference between the weighted average MSR and the basic fee (which fee remains constant).

 (B) As of the date the transaction closed.

-(C) "PLS" refers to loans in private label securitizations.(D) Amounts invested based on the UPB at the time of close.
+(C) Amounts invested based on the UPB at the time of close.
+We have additional commitments to invest \$2.6 million in this pool.